Runhao-Huang/Weather-Project/README.md

 npm install express
 npm install bodyParser

 And to see the website, please use localhost:3000 on your website.
-Then that should be fine!
+Then that should be fine!!!